niklas-speckle/niklas-speckle/README.md

 - Text Mining (5 ECTS)
 - Linear Algebra and Mathematics (10 ECTS)

-I am currently working on my GitHub portfolio.
-Projects will follow the next days.
+# Projects
+Projects will be available shortly on my GitHub.